simphotonics/generic_reader/example/README.md

 ## Example
-The file `example.dart` (see folder *bin*) demonstrates how to use [generic_reader] to convert a static Dart representation of a constant object to a runtime object.
+The file `example.dart` (see folder *bin*) demonstrates how to use [generic_reader] to read a constant value from a static representation of a compile-time constant expression.

-The program also shows how to register *Decoder* functions for the types **Column** and **SqliteType**.
+The program also shows how to register *Decoder* functions for the types `Column` and `SqliteType`.

-The program can be run in a terminal by navigating to the folder *generic_reader/example* in your local copy of this library and using the command:
+To run the program in a terminal navigate to the folder *generic_reader/example* in your local copy of this library and use the command:
 ```Shell
 $ dart bin/example.dart
 ```

-The constant values that are going to be read are the fields of the constant class **Player**:
+The constant values that are going to be read are the fields of the const class `Player`:
 ```Dart
 import 'package:sqlite_entity/sqlite_entity.dart';